About the 4th Safe Routes to School National Conference

 This bi-annual conference is sponsored by the National Center for Safe Routes to School (NCSRTS) and the Safe Routes to School National Partnership (SRTSNP), with the 2013 event being hosted by the Local Government Commission (LGC) (LGC).
 The LGC has partnered with several local, regional, and statewide agencies and organizations that reflect the range and diversity of the topic itself.
 More about the conference sponsors and this impressive partnership.

 A significant factor in the success of Safe Routes to School is its appeal to so many different disciplines.
-The conference will draw a national audience of school leaders and staff; local elected officials and city and county staff; state and federal agency leaders; professionals in planning, transportation, public health, landscape architecture, architecture, public works, and parks and recreation; advocates for equity and environmental justice, youth, older adults, and walking and biking; environmentalists; and all others committed to improving conditions for children to walk and bike to school and creating safer, healthier and more livable communities.
+The conference will draw a national audience of school leaders and staff; local elected officials and city and county staff; state and federal agency leaders; professionals in planning, transportation, public health, landscape architecture, architecture, public works, and parks and recreation; advocates for equity, environmental justice, walking, and biking; youth, older adults, and environmentalists; and all others committed to improving conditions for children to walk and bike to school and creating safer, healthier and more livable communities.

 The program will span three days with optional pre- and post-conference events.
-The schedule includes a dynamic mix of plenaries, breakouts, implementation workshops, specialized trainings, peer-to-peer learning opportunities, networking activities, and special events.
+The schedule includes a dynamic mix of plenaries, breakouts, workshops, and many special events.
 It will also feature mobile workshops and exciting tours of local model programs and projects in and around the greater Sacramento region.

 There will be something for everybody, from veteran experts to SRTS novices, with close to 60 sessions, workshops and tours to choose from.
 Learn from dozens of speakers who share insights, valuable tools and strategies for making Safe Routes to School a success in your community.
 Among the highlights, the program will be infused with sessions and case studies focusing on increasing SRTS programs and policies in low-income communities, rural areas and on tribal lands; engaging and empowering youth in Safe Routes to School work; and encouraging stronger involvement among the education community in Safe Routes to School efforts.